-A couple of weeks ago, I gave you a short, 30-minute guitar workout designed for guitarists whose practice time is limited.
+A while back, I posted a short, 30-minute guitar workout designed for guitarists whose practice time is limited.

 The positive response I received prompted me to create an additional lesson, which, in combination with my original workout, will give you a good hour of intensive practice.

 For this lesson, I have selected a classical piece for you to learn: Paganini's 16th Caprice in G minor.
 Learning classical pieces is a great way to improve your technique and theory.
 It's also more beneficial to practice something musical, rather than just working on exercises.